agentmodels/agentmodels.org/chapters/5b-myopia.md

 ### Myopic Exploration for Bandits

 The Myopic agent performs well on a variety of Bandit problems.
-These codeboxes compares the Myopic agent to the Optimal POMDP agent on average score and runtime.
-For binary, two-arm Bandits, these agents are actually equivalent (as the first codebox suggests).
+The following codeboxes compare the Myopic agent to the Optimal POMDP agent on binary, two-arm Bandits (see the specific example in Figure 3).
+TODO: add statement about equivalent performance.

-In this Bandit problem the agent considers only four possible hypotheses for the rewards for each arm.

 <img src="/assets/img/5b-myopic-bandit.png" alt="diagram" style="width: 600px;"/>

->**Figure 3**: TODO (think about what exactly to say here).
+>**Figure 3**: Bandit problem.
+The agent's prior includes two hypotheses for the rewards of each arm, with the prior probability of each labeled to the left and right of the boxes.
+The priors on each arm are independent and so there are four hypotheses overall.
+Boxes with actual rewards have a bold border.
 <br>

 ~~~~